The Enslaved People Who Lived on Joel Lane’s Plantation

 Estate records are another important source of information on enslaved people.
 An inventory of the estate of Mary Lane, Joel’s widow who only survived him by 5 days, was taken on 19 Dec.
 1799.
 It lists a number of enslaved she inherited from her husband and one who must have been born after Col. Lane’s death: Ned, Archer, Cate, Susannah, Davie, and Munford.
 Susannah was not named in Joel Lane’s will, and Mrs. Lane died intestate.
 We can trace Cate’s trail further.
 At the estate sale in January 1800, Cate, Davy and Munford were sold to Nathaniel Lane for 272 pounds.
 Also sold that day were Sucky to Dugald McKethen (Mrs.Lane’s son-in-law) for 131 pounds, Archer to another Lane for 194 pounds, and Ned to John Haywood for 200 pounds.
 To see the document click here.
 Cate’s trail does not go cold yet.
 Nathaniel then sold Cate and the children on November 22, 1800 to John Haywood for 555 Spanish milled dollars.
 To see the court record of that sale, click here.
 It referred to the public sale of “. . . the estate of the late Mrs. Lane, relick of Joel Lane.”
 Cate as well as “. . . her future increase” had been willed to Mrs. Lane by her husband.
 The slave code of North Carolina stated that children of enslaved women would also be enslaved, and belong to the mother’s owner.
 Children could and often were separated from their mothers, so Cate was fortunate to be sold with her children to the same master.
 When John Haywood died Cate and the children were not in the inventory of his enslaved people.
 What happened to them is not known.

 Since Mrs. Lane’s sale was a public sale, the other enslaved people willed to her, Old Ned, Young Ned, Jack, Old Rose, Vilot, and Hasty, could have been purchased by anyone and the proceeds divided among Mrs. Lane’s nine children.
+A number of these individuals were likely elderly.

 After Joel Lane’s death, Joel Hinton Lane sold a man named David in 1799 to a neighbor, George Nance, for 100 pounds of Virginia currency.
 Joel Lane’s son Joel Hinton Lane would only have been 14 years old in that year, too young to make such a sale.
 Perhaps this record refers to Joel’s nephew, Joel Hinton Lane, son of Joel’s brother James.
 To download the court record of the document, click here.